flyingpeakock/Console_sudoku/README.md

 column 4, row 2 type g42.
 Press c to check the puzzle for any wrong inputs, mistakes turn red and correct inputs turn blue.
 This game supports up to 3 pencil marks per box.
-Wrong inputs are marked in red if your terminal supports it.
-To remove a wrong input or the most recent pencil mark press your spacebar in their respective modes.
+To remove a mistake or the most recent pencil mark press your spacebar in their respective modes.
 To remove a specific pencil mark enter that number in the box when in pencil mode.